 In Florida, drivers may not type or read messages on smartphones, cell phones, or any other type of wireless electronic device while operating a motor vehicle.
 If the other driver was texting during a car accident, that individual has committed a crime under state law.

-Beyond the criminal aspects of this act, however, a driver who causes an accident while texting and driving is subject to civil action to hold them responsible for any damages or injuries they cause.
-If you suffered damages because the other driver was texting during a car accident, The Law Firm of Anidjar & Levine can help you recover compensation.
+Beyond the criminal aspects of this act, however, a driver who causes an accident while texting and driving is subject to a civil action to hold them responsible for any damages or injuries they cause.
+If you suffered damages because the other driver was texting during a Fort Lauderdale car accident, The Law Firm of Anidjar & Levine could help you recover compensation.

 Call us today at 800-747-3733 for a free case evaluation with a car accident attorney.

 What Are the Florida Laws About Texting While Driving?